MaiHanNguyen1404/CreativeCoding_Blog/posts/assignment-2-blog.md

   <img src="/w08/ad2.png" width="45%" height="70px"/>
 </p>

-These kind of pop-up ad continously appears whenever we mistakenly click on strange website tends to be very frustrating trying to turn them off, however couldn't in a short period of time.
-I think this coud be use a sharp element for the Chaotic experience.
-Also, the use of vibrant mixture of colours in these ads could contribute to the Chaotic aesthetic.
+This kind of pop-up ad continuously appears whenever we mistakenly click on a strange website tends to be very frustrating trying to turn them off, however couldn't for a short period.
+I think this could be used as a sharp element for the Chaotic experience.
+Also, the use of a vibrant mixture of colours in these ads could contribute to the Chaotic aesthetic.

-In both the works of Desmond Paul Henry and these ads, there is a similarity with the trails of objects, which I found very interested visually and conceptually (in terms of the Chaotic aesthetic).
-With Desmond's works, the trails is visually pleasing while the ads is quite upsetting because of their overwhelming presence.
-Therefore, I want to apply these kind of trails into my work, with the movements of the trails visually pleasing while overwhelm the viewer with their repetitiveness.
+In both the works of Desmond Paul Henry and these ads, there is a similarity with the trails of objects, which I found very interesting visually and conceptually (in terms of the Chaotic aesthetic).
+With Desmond's works, the trails are visually pleasing while the ads are quite upsetting because of their overwhelming presence.
+Therefore, I want to apply this kind of trail to my work, with the movements of the trails visually pleasing while overwhelming the viewer with their repetitiveness.

 ## Ideation

 *For the Chaotic aesthetic:*

-The idea of bombard the viewer with overload of information could be a sharp element for the Chaotic aesthetic and experience.
+The idea of bombarding the viewer with an overload of information could be a sharp element for the Chaotic aesthetic and experience.
 Therefore with this, my concept for the Chaotic aesthetic is using the repetitive overload of demanding, aggressive word 'click' to overwhelm the viewer, while the 'click' action (mouse click) acts as a way to clear the screen.

-The appearance of the word trails 'cilck' could be sharp with vibrant colours, while the word appear when click on the canvas could be softer with a neutral colours and a soft tune (audio) accompany.
-I think this creates a tension between these two elements, which correlate to the working against contraints aspect of the Chaotic experience that I have mentioned above.
+The appearance of the word trails 'click' could be sharp with vibrant colours, while the word that appears when clicking on the canvas could be softer with a neutral colour and a soft tune (audio) accompany.
+I think this creates a tension between these two elements, which correlate to the working against constraints aspect of the Chaotic experience that I have mentioned above.

 *For the Effective Complexity:*

 - Non-redundancy:
     - The random colours and letters appear in the word trails
-    - The random period of time between each music notes, which later on interact with the second letter traisl (when mouse click)
+    - The random period of time between each music notes, which later on interact with the second letter trails (when the mouse clicks)

-- Non-randomness: The underlying regurlarity of the same letters within the canvas and same music notes.
-Also, the colours change in each letter of a trail overall, create a pattern.
+- Non-randomness: The underlying regularity of the same letters within the canvas and the same music notes.
+Also, the colours change in each letter of a trail overall, creating a pattern.

 # Design Journey

 I was inspired by this Floating Typography sketch from Patt Vira to understand the way how I should start my work. ![ams2_process](w08/Typtut.png)
 *[Interactive Floating Typography by Patt Vira](https://www.youtube.com/watch?v=-6v_AYyn49k&t=7s)*

-First, I create a class to draw a letter trail root that grows at random speed and direction.
-At first I put the class in seperate file, however, I think as I was using a lot of 'ctx' variable, the class in seperate file could not get the canvas context.
-I tried to change the order of the code and adding 'import' and 'export', it still didn't work.
+First, I created a class to draw a letter trail root that grows at random speed and direction.
+At first, I put the class in a separate file, however, I think as I was using a lot of 'ctx' variables, the class in a separate file could not get the canvas context.
+I tried to change the order of the code and add 'import' and 'export', but it still didn't work.
 <p float="center">
   <img src="/w08/class_prob1.png" width="30%"/>
   <img src="/w08/class_prob2.png" width="30%"/>